the-gug/Swish/README.md

 When uploading many times the ***same*** file, it seems that infomaniaks servers flags you as suspicous traffic and you won't be able to upload for a while.
 It seems to be linked to your IP address, no extensive testing has been done.
 Use the debug mode to see the error message. :warning:

+***SSL error***

+If the local cURL library installation does not have the necessary certificates, the tool will not be able to connect to the server.
+You can use the insecure flag to bypass the SSL verification. :warning:

 ## Contributing

 If a developer who truly has the skills and doesn't face the same skill issues as me wants to contribute to this project, feel free to do so.
 PRs and stuff. :handshake: